 Worry and anxiety tend to be interchangeable in daily conversations.
 “I’m so anxious about my upcoming test” means the same as, “I am so worried”.

-But when it comes to psychology, worry and anxiety are two different things.
+But worry and anxiety are two different things from a psychological perspective.
 And one is more serious than the other.

 [Sure you have anxiety and need help fast?
-Book Skype and phone therapy quickly and easily on our sister site harleytherapy.com].
+Book online and phone therapy quickly and easily on our sister site harleytherapy.com].

 10 Key Differences Between Worry and Anxiety